mmmuscus/Shadow-Functions-Engine/README.md

 **How it's done & notes:** First we open the desired FOV file.
 Then we start looping through all of the characters.
 According to the '_' and '@' characters we set the correct sub variable of the structure to true or false.
 For the meaning of the different characters in the FOV files click [here](#2211-how-to-use-the-fov-editors).
 For more information about the FOV editors click [here](#221-the-fov-editors).

 ### 3.4.4. [render.h](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/headers/rendering/render.h)
+###### This section was last checked in the 1.0.0. version of the engine
+This header contains functions that either help rendering, or actually render stuff.
 #### 3.4.4.1. goTo
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp